-CRIPPLED CHILDREN'S CLINIC

-The warm water pool in the Crippled Children's Clinic is used many hours every day.
+CRIPPLED CHILDREN'S CLINIC The warm water pool in the Crippled Children's Clinic is used many hours every day.

-American traditions.
+On its borders are some of the nation's most fertile and well kept farms and orchards.
+Close by are smaller urban and rural communities that, like Allentown, are intensely proud to be bulwarks of the finest American traditions.
 Philadelphia is 53 miles to the South and New York 93 miles to the East.
 Within an hour's drive are the famed resorts of the Pocono Mountains.
 Temperatures vary from a Winter average of 29 degrees to a Summer median of 71.
 Cleanliness is a personal and community fetish.

 Public school facilities range from kindergarten through high school, with a broad program of adult evening classes.
-There are two colleges in the city, Muhlenberg for men and Cedar Crest for women, and five others within a 17-mile radius.
+There are three colleges in the city: Muhlenberg, a co-educational institution; Cedar Crest for women; and Eastern Pilgrim College, a school training religious workers.
+Five other colleges are located within a 17-mile radius.